Licensed technicians with over 15 years of experience

-To contact FIX Appliances CA technicians for washing machines or other repair help, call us or leave a message.
+To contact FIX Appliances CA technicians for washing machines or a dryer making loud noise or other repair help, call us or leave a message.
 We look forward to hearing from you and helping you get the most out of your appliances.

 What Our Customers Say About Us

 They were very professional and dig a great job.
 They even picked up the unit from the store for me.

 Excellent service on all my home appliances.
 Have used them for years on my Sub Zero fridge and Whirlpool laundry machines.

 Same-day Washing Repair Service in Your Area